China's agricultural product wholesale prices edge up

-The wholesale prices of China's agricultural products edged up Monday, according to the Ministry of Agriculture and Rural Affairs.
+BEIJING, Dec.
+16 (Xinhua) -- The wholesale prices of China's agricultural products edged up Wednesday, according to the Ministry of Agriculture and Rural Affairs.

-The average wholesale prices of 28 key types of vegetables tracked by the government increased 0.2 percent and that of six different types of fruits expanded 0.5 percent.
+The average wholesale prices of 28 key types of vegetables tracked by the government increased 0.6 percent and that of six different types of fruits remained flat.

 The wholesale price index is compiled on the basis of data collected from around 200 agricultural wholesale markets and is updated daily based on the weighted average of price indices for goods including vegetables, fruits, aquatic products, livestock products, cereals and edible vegetable oil.